-The Around Long Island Regatta, first run in 1977, covers a 190 nautical mile course combining Ocean and Coastal racing.
-Open to all sailboats 26 feet and larger, the race is designed for sailors at all levels, running in as many as 10 divisions, typically finishing in one to three days.
+The Around Long Island Regatta, first run in 1977, covers a 205 nautical mile course combining Ocean, Harbor and Sound racing.
+Open to all sailboats 26 feet and larger, the race is designed for sailors at all levels, running is as any as 10 divisions, typically finishing in one to three days.
 This unique race is for everyone.
-There are crews of weekend cruisers, serious blue-water competitors, double-handers, and even a junior division.
+There are crews of weekend cruisers, serious blue-water competitors, double-handers, Academy sailing teams, even a junior division.
 Racing yachtsmen earn points for the Northern Ocean Racing Trophy and other IRC distance trophies.